AvalZ/WAF-A-MoLE/README.md

 Mutations operators are all *semantics preserving* and they leverage the flexibility of the SQL language (in this version, MySQL).

-These are the mutation operators available in the current version of WAF-A-MoLE.
+Below are the mutation operators available in the current version of WAF-A-MoLE.

 | Mutation | Example |
 | --- | --- |